zhuochun/zhuochun.github.io/_posts/2013/2013-05-17-crawling-pages-using-phantomjs.markdown

 // Full Source Code: http://bit.ly/12gHAdw
 {% endhighlight %}

 Last month, I added support on NTU modules in CORS Planner.
 However, NTU modules are distributed in 339+ different webpages.
 Crawling page after page in sequence is far too slow.
 So a better way would be running several PhantomJS `webpage` together and each completes a part of the crawling.
-The code is (*thread is the number of `webpages`, not a real thread. `webpages` run in asynchronous*):
+The code: (*thread is the number of `webpages`, not a real thread. `webpages` run in asynchronous*)

 {% highlight javascript linenos %}
-// list contains all the NTU pages to be visited var llength = list.length, completed = 0
+// list contains all the NTU pages to be visited var llength = list.length, thread = 10, completed = 0
 // max is the maximum # of pages to be visited for each thread , max = ((llength / thread) | 0) + 1, i;